AI Automations

 Reviewing a Duplicate Warning

-When you see the Possible Duplicate banner on a bill, you can compare the two bills before deciding how to proceed.
+When you see a Possible Duplicate banner on a bill, you can compare it side by side with the suspected original before taking any action.

-3. Click View Original to open a side-by-side comparison of the flagged bill and the suspected original.
+- Click View Original to open a side-by-side comparison of the flagged bill and the suspected duplicate.

 Dismissing a False Positive

-Some vendors legitimately reuse invoice numbers or send bills that look similar month to month.
-If you have reviewed the two bills and confirmed they are different, you can dismiss the warning.
+Some vendors legitimately reuse invoice numbers (for example, a vendor who sends a monthly invoice with the same number each month).
+If you've reviewed both bills and confirmed they are genuinely different, you can dismiss the warning.

 Deleting a Confirmed Duplicate

-If you review the comparison and confirm that the flagged bill is indeed a duplicate, you can delete it directly from the warning banner — no need to navigate away from the page.
+If you review the flagged bill and confirm it is a true duplicate, you can delete it without leaving the page.

-1. From the Possible Duplicate banner, click Delete Duplicate.
+- From the Possible Duplicate banner on the bill detail view, click Delete Duplicate.

-2. The duplicate bill is removed from your account.
+- The duplicate bill is removed from your account immediately.

 Frequently Asked Questions

 What triggers a duplicate warning?
-A warning is triggered when a new bill matches an existing bill in your account by one of the following combinations: identical uploaded file content, invoice number plus vendor, invoice number plus amount, or vendor plus date plus amount (for bills that have no invoice number).
+A warning is triggered when Topkey finds an existing bill that matches on one of four combinations: identical file upload, invoice number and amount, invoice number and vendor, or vendor, date, and amount (for bills without an invoice number).
+Any one of these matches is enough to flag the bill.